Earn Your Maine Social Work License

 - Once your application has been processed, it’s time to take the final exam…

-- Just as you did for the Master exam, contact the ASWB and register for the Clinical level exam (which includes a $260 fee), and then Pearson VUE to find you test location and exam date.
+- Just as you did for the Master exam, contact the ASWB and register for the Clinical level exam (which includes a $260 fee), and then Pearson VUE to find your test location and exam date.

 - Once you have your date, check out TDC’s LCSW Exam Prep: ASWB Clinical Level Exam program to give you the best preparation for taking this exam.
-We’ve helped tens of thousands of social workers pass their exam with confidence and you’re next!
+We’ve helped tens of thousands of social workers pass their exams with confidence and you’re next!
 If you used us for the Masters, then you know not to look any further.

 Maine Social Work License FAQ's